forwardloop/exchange/doc/CHALLENGE.md

   * When an order is added, it should be compared against existing open orders to see whether it can be matched.
 Two orders match if they have opposing directions, matching RICs and quantities, and if the sell price is less than or equal to the buy price
-  * When two orders are matched they are said to be ‘executed’, and the price at which they are executed
+  * When two orders are matched they are said to be ‘executed’, and the price at which they are executed (the execution price) is the price of the newly added order
-  * If there are multiple matching orders at different prices for a new sell order, it should be matched
+  * If there are multiple matching orders at different prices for a new sell order, it should be matched against the order with the highest price
-  * If there are multiple matching orders at the best price for a new order, it should be matched against the
+  * If there are multiple matching orders at the best price for a new order, it should be matched against the earliest matching existing orders
-  * If there are multiple matching orders at different prices for a new buy order, it should be matched
+  * If there are multiple matching orders at different prices for a new buy order, it should be matched against the order with the lowest price
   * Executed orders are removed from the set of open orders against which new orders can be matched
 2. Provide open interest for a given RIC and direction
   * Open interest is the total quantity of all open orders for the given RIC and direction at each price point